-The amounts contained in Chapter 1.2 are originally proposed amounts of allocations when compiling the programme.
+The amounts contained in the text part of Chapter 1.2 are the originally proposed amounts of allocations when compiling the programme.
+Table 2 is updated in line with the reallocation of funds.

 Table 2: Overview of the investment strategy of the Operational Programme